christiantschoerner/randomreferral/README.md

 thanks for checking out the project on GitHub.
 Here you can find TODOs, Changelogs and create issues.

 ## Known Issues
-- Link and Last Updated not always fully visible on mobile in vertical view (open in new tab works nevertheless)
+- ~~Link and Last Updated not always fully visible on mobile in vertical view (open in new tab works nevertheless)~~

 ## TODOs
 - Create MetaManager (+ Multi-Language Support)
 - ~~Better way to fetch existing referrals (DONE?!)~~

 ## Changelog
+### 7.3.2021 - 1:12 (MEZ)
+Fixed an issue where the referral link was not always visible on mobile

 ### 31.1.2021 - 1:41 (MEZ)
 Fixed some spelling issues<br>
 Added counter for clicked links